-Our story tells how Dodd Frank, SBA, FSA, and USDA culminated circumstances to devastate the life savings of a couple who worked and saved for 20 years.
-How there efforts to begin a small business to provide jobs and to produce products has been destroyed by government actions.
-How during this journey they met with significant negligence, fraud, perjury, obstruction of justice, multiple acts of what appear to be, and remain to be proven acts, of conspiracy to defraud by Federal and State agencies.
+Our story tells how Dodd-Frank, SBA, FSA, and USDA culminated circumstances to devastate the life savings of a couple who worked and saved for 20 years.
+How their efforts to begin a small business to provide jobs and to produce products have been destroyed by government actions.
+How during this journey they met with significant negligence, fraud, perjury, obstruction of justice, and multiple acts of what appears to be, and remain to be proven acts, of conspiracy to defraud by Federal and State agencies.
 How this journey lead to the discovery that the FSA has for decades been alleged to have discriminated against Blacks, Whites, Hispanics, Indians, and Women.
 That factually Congress has appropriated billions for settlement of these allegations over the decades.
-How now this organization is believed to be running a fraudulent legal risk mitigation effort under the guise of an administrative process abrogating constitutional, and civil rights of the individuals their supposed to serve while allowing government employees to commit criminal acts and avoid accountability or responsibility for negligent and incompetent mismanagement of the peoples resources and they do so hiding behind and abusing governmental and,”individual qualified,” sovereign immunity.
+How now this organization is believed to be running a fraudulent legal risk mitigation effort under the guise of an administrative process abrogating the constitutional, and civil rights of the individuals they’re supposed to serve while allowing government employees to commit criminal acts and avoid accountability or responsibility for negligent and incompetent mismanagement of the people’s resources and they do so hiding behind and abusing governmental and,” individually qualified,” sovereign immunity.
 This enterprise is usurping the judicial system and whether they do so with or without judicial consent is in question.
-These findings have lead this couple to file charges in Federal district court against Federal and State employees and Agencies for racketeering under the Racketeer Influenced Corrupt Organization Act.
-Case is on the Docket Federal District Court of Virginia Western District Case # 4:2013-CV- 00054 JLK Julian Et al Vs. Rigney Et al.
+These findings have led this couple to file charges in Federal district court against Federal and State employees and Agencies for racketeering under the Racketeer Influenced Corrupt Organization Act.
+The case is on the Docket Federal District Court of Virginia Western District Case # 4:2013-CV- 00054 JLK Julian Et al Vs. Rigney Et al.

 Our initial meeting with the SBA left us discouraged with little guidance or assistance offered.
 Quite frankly we found the local SBA staff lacking in any knowledge or skills to offer which could be of assistance.
 This was a typical government pamphlet pushing office staffed with individuals unequipped to provide the services the agency boasted.